jsmoriss/wp-file-get-contents/readme.txt

 = Shortcode Attributes =

-* url = URL or file URI.
+* body = Keep only the content between &lt;body&gt;&lt;/body&gt; HTML tags (default is true).
+* cache = Number of seconds to cache the contents (defaults is 3600 seconds).
+* class = Wrap the content in the specified div class (default is none).
+* encode = Encode HTML entities (default is true).
 * file = Path to a local file (relative to the wp-content/ folder).
-* cache = Number of seconds to cache the content in the transient cache (defaults is 3600 seconds).
-* pre = Wrap the content in &lt;pre&gt;&lt;/pre&gt; HTML tags (default is false).
-* class = Wrap the content in the specified div class (default is none).
 * filter = Apply the specified filter to the content (default is none).
 * more = Add more link on non-singular web pages (default is true).
-* body = Keep only the content between &lt;body&gt;&lt;/body&gt; HTML tags (default is true).
+* pre = Wrap the content in &lt;pre&gt;&lt;/pre&gt; HTML tags (default is false).
+* url = URL or file URI.

-**Note that all local file paths are relative to the wp-content/ folder** &mdash; you cannot include files from outside the wp-content/ folder.
+**Note that all local file paths are relative to the wp-content/ folder** &mdash; you cannot include files outside the wp-content/ folder.
 For example, the shortcode attributes `url="file://dir/file.html"` and `file="/dir/file.html"` are both read as wordpress/wp-contents/dir/file.html.
-The `..` folder name is also stripped from file paths to prevent backing out of the wp-content/ folder.
+The `..` folder name is stripped from file paths to prevent backing out of the wp-content/ folder.

 = Shortcode Name =